KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\install\routes.py:24`

 **Description**:
-The `sys_info` method in the EeazyCRM application is likely designed to gather and display system-related information, which could be used for diagnostic or monitoring purposes within the CRM system.
+The `sys_info` method is likely used to retrieve and display system information in the EeazyCRM application.
+It's unclear who calls this method without additional context.

 ---